Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 Step 1: Map Your End-to-End Onboarding Workflow

-• Offer Acceptance As The Starting Trigger: Define the exact point at which onboarding formally begins and which systems are activated.
+• Offer Acceptance as the Starting Trigger: Define the exact point at which onboarding formally begins and which systems are activated.

 • Sequential Task Ownership Across Teams: Clearly assign responsibility for each step across HR, IT, payroll, and reporting managers.